vporton/carbon-flow/README.md

 limit only when the previous one has almost emptied or expired, and do only set a new swap limit when a recurring swap limit (if now the limit is recurring) is near to expiration (but no too near because otherwise the new period may start before your transaction to set the new swap limit confirms).
-Alternatively, you can set your swap limit to (non-recurring) zero before setting the actual new value for a swap limit (this however creates an inconvenience for users, as during some time they will be unable to swap).
+Alternatively, you can set your swap limit to (non-recurring) low enough value before setting the actual new value for a swap limit (this however creates an inconvenience for users, as during some time they will be unable to swap).
 A radical solution would be to set swap limit to be calculated as a sum of several (e.g. two) values that could be set independently.
 But that would harden the system somehow.

 ## Advice